DTI-TK Home Page

 Who Develops DTI-TK?

-DTI-TK has been developed as part of Gary Zhang's Ph.D. thesis at Penn Image Computing and Science Laboratory (PICSL), University of Pennsylvania, under the supervision of Dr. James C Gee.
-Several members of PICSL now help maintain and develop DTI-TK.
+DTI-TK has been developed as part of Dr Gary Zhang's Ph.D. thesis at Penn Image Computing and Science Laboratory (PICSL), University of Pennsylvania, under the supervision of Dr James C Gee.

 What Can DTI-TK do for Me?